 Your contact persons at DPMA are Dr. Stefan Kaiser and Dr. Andrea Hermann.

-Detailed information is available in the following documents:
+Detailed information is available in the following documents (in German):

 Information about the procedure is also available on the website of

 Last updated: 20 October 2020